sudhakar-mamillapalli/codingtest/README.md

 Tested mosly with unit tests to check the basic business logic.
 Also distributing work to various workers is also tested (just 2 in test), but at a much more basic level.
-We just check that each worker thread handles the clients it is supposed to.
+We just check that each worker thread handles the right number of clients it is expected to.
 Possibly we can do better here.

 No integration tests have been added

-For manual testing used input_data dataset, with some minimal debug logs indicating how many clients each thread processed.
+For manual testing used input_data dataset, with some minimal debug logs indicating how many clients each thread has handled.

 RUST_LOG=debug cargo run -- input_data.csv